-4.13.3 If an applicant meets any of the definitions below, a connection to Wiltshire Council's area will not be required to qualify for the register and they will be considered as households in the 'connection criteria exclusion group
+4.13.3 If an applicant meets any of the definitions below, a connection to Wiltshire Council's area will not be required to qualify for the housing register and the applicant will be considered for an allocation in the 'connection criteria exclusion group

-- A person who is homeless within the meaning of Part 7, Housing Act 1996 to whom Wiltshire Council has accepted a full re-housing duty under Section 193(2) or Section 195(2) of the act, or - A person to whom the full re-housing duty is owed where s/he is a homeless applicant re-applying after a private rented sector offer under S195A(1) of the above Act, regardless of whether the applicant has a priority need and where - (a) the person makes a re-application for assistance within two years of accepting a private rented sector offer, and

-- (b) is eligible for assistance and has become homeless unintentionally or - A person who was provided with accommodation in Wiltshire Council's area under section 95 of the Immigration and Asylum Act 1999, or - A person who is serving in the Armed Forces, or - A person who has left the Armed Forces within the last 5 years, or - any veteran who can demonstrate a connection to Wiltshire as well as serving a minimum of three years and who has not been dishonourably discharged, or

-- A bereaved spouse or civil partners of members of the Armed Forces leaving services family accommodation following the death of their spouse or partner, or - A separated or divorced spouse who is being asked to leave services family accommodation in the Wiltshire area - Serving or former members of the Reserve Forces who need to move because of a serious injury, medical condition or disability sustained as a result of their service, or - A person who is being accommodated through an official witness protection scheme authorised by the Home Office, or

-- A person who has been confirmed as having suffered domestic abuse and who needs to move to the Wiltshire Council area or from one part of Wiltshire Council's area to another to ensure his/her safety or a person who has suffered any other violent assault or threat of violence making his/her home unreasonable to occupy under Part 7, Housing Act 1996, or - A person from the transient community or a household leaving armed forces accommodation who does not have a connection to another Local Authority area which would confer upon her/him the right to join that Local Authority's Housing Register, or

-- A person who has been accommodated outside the area by Wiltshire Council in exercising its statutory duty to accommodate, or - A person with a connection to an adjoining parish that is outside of Wiltshire Council's area but whose housing need has been used to develop affordable housing within a parish in the Wiltshire Council area.
-These households will only be allowed to bid for properties within the parish identified to meet their housing need, or - A person who has been verified as a rough sleeper, where there is proof of rough sleeping in the Wiltshire

-Council area, where the person has no connection with another Local Authority area as defined by S199 Housing Act 1996 register.
-Any income, savings and investments will be taken into account when calculating the financial resources available.
-Appendix X sets out how the principles are applied.
+- A person who is homeless within the meaning of Part 7, Housing Act 1996 to whom Wiltshire Council has accepted a relief duty under Section 189B(1), or the main duty under 193(2) of the act and who has a local connection to Wiltshire as defined by S199. - A person to whom the full re-housing duty is owed where s/he is a homeless applicant re-applying after a private rented sector offer under S195A(1) of the above Act, regardless of whether the applicant has a priority need and where - (a) the person makes a re-application for assistance within two years of accepting a private rented sector offer, and - (b) is eligible for assistance and has become homeless unintentionally or - A person who was provided with accommodation in Wiltshire Council's area under section 95 of the Immigration and Asylum Act 1999, or - A person who is serving in the Armed Forces, or - A person who has left the Armed Forces within the last 5 years, or - any veteran who can demonstrate a connection to Wiltshire as well as serving a minimum of three years and who has not been dishonourably discharged, or - A bereaved spouse or civil partners of members of the Armed Forces leaving services family accommodation following the death of their spouse or partner, or - A separated or divorced spouse who is being asked to leave services family accommodation in the Wiltshire area - Serving or former members of the Reserve Forces who need to move because of a serious injury, medical condition or disability sustained as a result of their service, or - A person who is being accommodated through an official witness protection scheme authorised by the Home Office, or - A person who has been confirmed as having suffered domestic abuse and who needs to move to the Wiltshire Council area or from one part of Wiltshire Council's area to another to ensure his/her safety or a person who has suffered any other violent assault or threat of violence making his/her home unreasonable to occupy under Part 7, Housing Act 1996, or - A person from the transient community or a household leaving armed forces accommodation who does not have a connection to another Local Authority area which would confer upon her/him the right to join that Local Authority's Housing Register, or - A person who has been accommodated outside the area by Wiltshire Council in exercising its statutory duty to accommodate, or - A person with a connection to an adjoining parish that is outside of Wiltshire Council's area but whose housing need has been used to develop affordable housing within a parish in the Wiltshire Council area.
+These households will only be allowed to bid for properties within the parish identified to meet their housing need, or - A person who has been verified as a rough sleeper, where there is proof of rough sleeping in the Wiltshire Council area, where the person has no connection with another Local Authority area as defined by S199 Housing Act

+1996 or

+All Wiltshire Council Care Experienced Young People under the age of 25